evertonldesouza/evertonldesouza/README.md

 Hi, I'm Everton, but you can call me **Tom**.

-I'm from Brazil 💚, starting in the world of development  , **31 years old**.
+I'm from São Paulo, Barra Bonita 💚, starting in the world of development  , **31 years old**.

 * 👽 Learning any tecnology that apears on my way.
 * 💫 Always aiming at **usability** and **code performance** at all costs.